Wilhelm Victor Keidel: State Convention of Germans

 Keidel was elected vice president of the 1854 State Convention of Germans in San Antonio.
 The meeting adopted a political, social and religious platform, including: 1) Equal pay for equal work; 2) Direct election of the President of the United States; 3) Abolition of capital punishment; 4) "Slavery is an evil, the abolition of which is a requirement of democratic principles.."; 5) Free schools – including universities – supported by the state, without religious influence; and 6) Total separation of church and state.

 Personal life and death

 Dr. Keidel was married and widowed twice.
 His first wife Albertina Kramer died in childbirth on July 1, 1852.
 Their son Dr. Albert Keidel built the Keidel Memorial Hospital in Fredericksburg.
 Albert died December 21, 1914.
 Keidel's second marriage was to Caroline Kott of the Bear community in 1856.
 Caroline's health declined while she was carrying the couple's son Herman in 1865.
-The family relocated back to Fredericksburg, and Caroline died of a fever in August 1865 after Herman's birth.
+The family relocated back to Fredericksburg.
+Following the birth of their son Herman, Caroline died of a fever in August 1865.

-Keidel died of typhus pneumonia on January 9, 1870, and is buried with his second wife and her sister in the Kott Family Cemetery in Gillespie County.
+Victor Keidel died of typhus pneumonia on January 9, 1870, and is buried with his second wife and her sister in the Kott Family Cemetery in Gillespie County.